mikialex/rendiation/README.md

-# Rendiation Rendering Framework & mikialex 's GFX crates
+# Rendiation Rendering Framework

-## Rendiation
+Rendiation is a group of crates that can be composed to impl graphics project.
+For example, build your own renderer, realtime viewer or offline tracer, game engine, physics engine, graphics data processing, generative content creation..

+Use WebGPU as first class realtime graphics API support.

-This repo is in very early stage.
+This repo is in very early stage and very unstable. most of crates highly unfinished.

-Some direction:

-* In high level abstraction, port the architecture implementation of [artgl](https://github.com/mikialex/artgl).
-* In low level abstraction, wrap wgpu-rs and provide lots of convenience api such as builder patten, marcos.., as well as composable render primitives.

-Use WebGPU as backend support.
-Support multiple native platform and web.

-## Other graphics crates also exist here
+## Crates

+### Primitives

+Math for linear algebra primitives.
+Vec.
+Mat..

+MathEntity for geometric primitives.
+Box.
+Sphere..

+RenderEntity for graphics primitives.
+Camera.
+Controller..

+### Rendering

+RendiationWebGPU for WebGPU.

+RendiationWebGL for WebGL2. // planed

+### Framework

+SceneGraph for backEnd agnostic 3D scene description and rendering;

+RenderGraph for backEnd agnostic multi-pass dependency resolve and composition;

+Rendium for UI system.

+### Library

+MeshBuffer for geometry mesh creating conversion utils.

+SpaceIndexer for space acceleration data structure algorithms.

-RiverMesh for mesh processing experiments.
+RiverMesh for mesh processing experiments. (mesh edit)

-Rendium for UI.

 Noize for noise pattern generation.

-RainRay for ray tracing
+### Application incubation

-RineCraft for minecraft like game dev experiments.
+RineCraft for testing minecraft like game.

-SpaceIndexer for space acceleration data structure algorithms.
-...

-Include them in one mono repo is to make code reuse easier and clean.
-Wish you find what you want here~
+RainRay for testing ray tracing.